hanwenguo/notty/README.md

 # Notty: NOte Taking with TYpst

 Notty is a Typst-first note system in the spirit of [Forester](https://www.forester-notes.org/index/index.xml).
-It compiles Typst notes to HTML, then post-processes the HTML to resolve transclusions, internal links, and backmatter (backlinks/contexts).
+It compiles Typst notes to HTML, then post-processes the HTML to resolve transclusion, internal links, and backmatter (backlinks/contexts).

 There is a [demo site](https://hanwenguo.github.io/notty/) showcasing Notty's features, built with Notty itself as a live example.